 The domains clustering’s 4 clusters closely correspond with several previous studies (van Rooden et al., 2011; Erro et al., 2013; Ma et al., 2015; Pont-Sunyer et al., 2015), especially those reported by van Rooden et al. (2011).
 Both clusters D1 (mild) and D4 (severe) are groups which are present in most analyses, but unlike van Rooden et al., our data show that mean differences in disease duration do exist between mild and severe subtypes.
 Clusters D2 and D3 represent a divergence in symptomatic expression: D2 representing a non-motor dominant phenotype also described in many clinical phenotype-driven studies (Sauerbier et al., 2016), and D3 corresponding to the traditional motor-dominant view of PD.
 Due to these clusters’ similar overall PD severity (CISI-PD) and duration, differences in disease progression do not explain the differences between D2 and D3.
 Finally, the high incidence of tremor in D3, even higher than D4, is interesting and reflects not only the motor-dominant subtype of van Rooden et al. but also the tremor-dominant/slow-progression cluster described by Ma et al. (2015).

 Our correlation analysis demonstrates notable differences in disease progression among these clusters.
 The high initial depression and anxiety scores for cluster D2 suggests that patients susceptible to NMS-dominant PD can be identified by high NMS scores early after disease onset.
-Furthermore, the general improvement in depression and anxiety scores for this cluster matches recent results found in a 2-year follow-up study of an untreated PD cohort (Mollenhauer et al., 2016).
+Furthermore, the general improvement in depression and anxiety scores for this cluster contrasts with the relatively stable scores in clusters D1, D3, and D4.

 From the symptoms clustering (Figure 2), six smaller clusters were identified.
 S1 was similar to D1.
 S2 to S6, while increasing in motor severity, expressed specific NMS, thus supporting the clinical concept of NMS-based subtyping.
 Cluster S2, with principal components including RLS, swallowing, pain, and others, may be a new finding from this study.
 Cluster S3, with significant urinary dysfunction, fits the descriptions by Erro et al. (2013), highlighting the relevance of this symptom as a specific marker in non-motor dominant clusters and disease progression.
 Cluster S4, characterized by high mood/apathy symptoms, is consistent with the sleep and apathy clinical phenotypes described by other studies (Sauerbier et al., 2016).
 Clusters S5 and S6 are of clinical interest, as in these clusters NMS dominate, overshadowing motor symptoms with an emphasis on cognitive impairment in S5 and autonomic (cardiovascular and gastrointestinal) symptoms in S6.
 Overall, many of these subtypes are newly reported and their characteristics support clinical endophenotyping of non-motor subtypes not reported in previous studies.